-Questions regarding this MY APS should be submitted to bhaglobalmyaps@usaid.gov no later than the date and time indicated on the cover letter, as amended.
+Questions regarding the base MY APS should be submitted to bhaglobalmyaps@usaid.gov.
+Questions regarding each round should be submitted to the email address identified in that round no later than the date and time indicated on the cover letter.
 Any information given to a prospective applicant concerning this MY APS will be furnished promptly to all other prospective applicants as an amendment to this MY APS, if that information is necessary in submitting applications or if the lack of it would be prejudicial to any other prospective applicant.